 Trillium Trek on The Greystone Preserve

-Join us on this guided hike to view the magnificent scenery of Greystone as we go in search of the Relict Trillium.
-Listed as an endangered species, this perennial flowering plant grows prevalent on our 262 acre Greystone Preserve in North Augusta.
-Ms. Marsha Hamlin, an avid hiker and professional naturalist, will guide you through this beautiful mountain landscape in search of the Trillium.
+Join us for a guided hike through the magnificent scenery of the Greystone Preserve as we search for wildflowers, including the rare Relict Trillium.
+Listed as an endangered species, this perennial purple flower grows wild on our 262 acre nature preserve in North Augusta.

 FREE for Land Trust Members, $10 for Non-members.

 Interested in becoming a member?
 More information here.

 You don’t need fancy equipment!
 However, we do recommend: long pants and comfortable shoes with good tread, bottled water, trail snacks, hiking sticks, and camera.
 Please note, this is a moderate level hiking trail, at times difficult.
 Children are welcome and will need to be accompanied by an adult at all times.